UMWEDU/umw-study-sync/_areas of study/geography.md

 <!-- honors -->
 ## Honors
 To graduate with departmental honors, you must be a declared geography major by the beginning of your senior year.
 You must have a grade-point average of 3.5 in major courses and a 3.0 grade point average overall at the beginning of the second semester of your senior year.
-In consultation with an advisor, you'll propose, research, and write a thesis.
-You'll defend it before a committee, which determines whether it merits departmental honors.
+In consultation with an advisor, you\'ll propose, research, and write a thesis.
+You\'ll defend it before a committee, which determines whether it merits departmental honors.
 <!-- End honors -->

 <!-- requirements -->